jeremy9959/Math-5211/docs/01-modules.md

 If $M$ is an abelian group and $m\in Z$ is a positive integer such that $mM=0$, then $M$ can be viewed as a module over $\Zn{m}$ by this process.

-This operation is a special case of a general operation called *base change* that we will study in more detail later.
+This operation is a special case of a general operation called *base change* or *extension of scalars* that we will study in more detail later.

 ## Modules over $F[x]$